code-with-Sara/cutomer-marketing-analysis/README.md

 **Description:**
 Welcome to my Data Analysis Portfolio!
-This repository serves as a showcase of my projects and analyses in the field of data analysis.
+This repository serves as a showcase of my projects and analysis in the field of data analysis.
 Here, you will find a collection of colab Notebooks and Python scripts demonstrating my skills in data cleaning, exploration, visualization, and modeling.

 **Exploratory Data Analysis of COVID-19 Data:**